chusheng0505/Classifying-text-in-Amazon-Captcha-by-using-KNN/README.md

-Target : By using KNN classifier to predict the text in amazon captcha during webscrapping Accuracy : 94 ~ 96%
+Target : By using KNN classifier to predict the text in amazon captcha during webscrapping <br>
+Accuracy : 94 ~ 96%

 1.Ideas: <br>